 Philippa is recently retired from 35 years in education, mainly in the secondary sector.
 Having trained as a science teacher, Philippa taught in Buckinghamshire and the London Borough of Merton before returning to East Sussex.
 Here she held posts as head of faculty, head of year, deputy head, acting head and vice principal, the latter post at The Hastings Academy before retiring in 2013.
 Philippa then held interim head teacher roles on a part-time basis in 2 local primary schools.
 Philippa is committed to working with the Rye Academy Trust and you, our parents and carers, to ensure that all our learners are able to make their best possible progress, in a happy, vibrant and safe environment.

 Sally is a teacher and has been teaching for almost thirty years: in London, Eastbourne and Hastings.
-She has had a held a variety of roles including those in leadership.
+She has held a variety of roles including those in leadership.
 Sally has also lived and worked abroad, in both China and France.
 Sally is particularly interested in democracy in schools and is keen to see a more prominent role given to the opinions of both parents and students across the Trust.

 Helen is a lifelong resident of Rye who takes great pride in her family connections to community through farming and sailing.
 Helen’s career to date has been working for local and independent business.
 As a parent, Helen understands the challenges facing families and chose Rye Community Primary School to start her children’s educational journey for its aspirational approach to nurturing children’s learning and the opportunity to continue on to Rye College.
 Helen is passionate about developing the trust as a whole for the benefit of all learners while respecting the distinctive local ethos of the schools in Rye to serve the needs of young people locally and their families.
 Helen is committed to ensuring that the trust’s schools provide a safe and supportive environment in which all learners are encouraged in the pursuit of high academic standards while developing life-skills of confidence and creativity.
 Helen also takes a practical approach to implementing improvements to the children’s learning environment, such as the willow structure and garden area for Rye Community Primary School.
 Helen’s purpose as a trustee is to support children and young people locally to excel through education.